Elenalalala/web_scraping_hackathon/README.md

 3. Run the application with "node server.js"
 4. If successful, the message "Connected to MongoDB" would appear

-Web-scraper
+Web-scraper to add stocks
-1. Access the back-end folder in a new, separate terminal window
+1. Access the back-end folder, server.js file on a code editor (i.e. VS Code)
-2. Download all dependencies with "npm install"
+2. Comment out the "//scrapeProduct()" function and include a ticker into the input field
-3. Run the application with "node scrapers.js"
+3. Run the application with "node server.js" in a new, separate terminal window